github/developer.github.com/content/v3/repos.md

 : _Optional_ **boolean** - `true` to enable downloads for this repository, `false` to disable them.
 Default is `true`.

+team\_id
+: _Optional_ **number** - The id of the team that will be granted access to this repository.
+This is only valid when creating a repo in an organization.

 <%= json \
   :name          => "Hello-World",
   :description   => "This is your first repo",